How to Convert a NatWest PDF Bank Statement to CSV or Excel

 NatWest does offer OFX downloads in some cases, but this isn't available for all account types and doesn't cover historical periods.
 CSV is not a standard export option from NatWest online banking.

 Quick answer: Use ReconcileIQ's free PDF converter.
 Select NatWest, upload your PDF, and download clean CSV or Excel output.
-No signup, no email, no cost.
+Your first statement of up to 10 pages converts free on a new account.

 How to Convert Your NatWest Statement (4 Steps)